James Crosskill Mackintosh: Early life and education

 James Crosskill Mackintosh was born on 1 February 1839 in Halifax, Nova Scotia, Canada.

 He was the son of John Mackintosh, a Scottishman who resided in Halifax when he was born.
 His father emigrated from Inverness, Scotland, while his mother, Mary Catherine Crosskill, was born of Scottish descent in Nova Scotia.

 Educated at St. John's School and the Halifax Free Church Academy (now the Atlantic School of Theology), Mackintosh left school at 16 years old.

+Career

 He joined the Bank of Nova Scotia as a clerk, starting his apprenticeship as an assistant cashier in 1855.

-Career

-James C. Mackintosh was appointed as the first official accountant at the Bank of Nova Scotia in 1857.
+J. C. Mackintosh was appointed as the first official accountant at the Bank of Nova Scotia in 1857.

 He joined the North British Society in 1859 and became its secretary in 1860.
 He was later on the general committee for the Halifax Young Men's Christian Association in 1869-70.
-J.C.
-Mackintosh, a Presbyterian, was among the founders of Fort Massey Presbyterian Church in 1871 where he served multiple roles.
+J. C. Mackintosh, a Presbyterian, was among the founders of Fort Massey Presbyterian Church in 1871 where he served multiple roles.

 After leaving the Bank of Nova Scotia in 1873, Mackintosh launched a private bank in partnership with Mather Byles Almon.
 The firm was known as Almon & Mackintosh, Bankers and Brokers with offices at 39 Tower Road before relocating to 166 Hollis Street.

 Mackintosh joined the Halifax Stock Exchange, founded on 1 January 1874, as a broker and later became its president.
 During the mid-1870s, he became an agent for the Prince Edward Island Steam Navigation Company.

 Mackintosh held roles as junior and senior vice president in the North British Society before his election as president in 1877.
-Around this time, he had begun a separate firm from Almon & Mackintosh under J.C.
-Mackintosh & Co.
+Around this time, he had begun a separate firm from Almon & Mackintosh under J. C. Mackintosh & Co.
 He eventually expanded the brokerage and banking firm to include branches in Montreal, St. John, N.B., Fredericton, and New Glasgow.

 The banker and general financial agent served on the executive committee for the Halifax Chamber of Commerce in 1878.

+Political career

+City Alderman

-J.C.
-Mackintosh became involved in politics and was elected to Halifax City Council in 1878.
-He served as an alderman and justice of the peace for the City of Halifax for five years under Tobin and Fraser.
+J. C. Mackintosh became involved in politics and was elected to Halifax City Council in 1878.
+He served as an alderman and justice of the peace for the City of Halifax for five years under Stephen Tobin and George Fraser.
 On 22 October 1878, he compiled a report on the condition of the financial affairs of the province.
 During the 1880s, he worked on the Board of Health and Board of Commissioners of City Works.
 As an alderman, he was a driving force behind assessment reforms and successfully introduced a better tax collection and accounting system in City Council.